vision-05/mpyc/README.md

 Computationally expensive, for long time horizons and with terminal cost especially.
 This means that for particularly quickly sampled states, or for low powered devices this technique won't be very effective
 Requires a good model, so this will not work for a black box system, and is not robust to unmodelled dynamics.

-## Unconstrained stabilisation with LQR
+## Unconstrained stabilisation with QP
 We predict $x_{t+k}$ states, where $1 \leq k \leq N$ and $N$ is the number of steps in our time horizon
 $$x_t = x(t) \\
 x_{t+1} = Ax_t + Bu_t \\